 In recent years, the Government has provided an annual subsidy to the CDEEE to cover operating deficits resulting from increases in fuel costs and continued inefficiencies in collections and operations.
-During 2016, the Central Government transferred US\$452.2 million to the electricity sector as a tariff subsidy and to partially finance the current deficit of the EDEs, representing a decrease in subsidies of 32.7% compared to 2015.
-During the nine-month period ended September 30, 2017, the Central Government transferred US\$309.8 million to the electricity sector as a tariff subsidy and to partially finance the current deficit of the EDEs, representing a decrease in subsidies of 17.1% compared to the same period in 2016.
+During 2017, the Central Government transferred US\$309.8 million to the electricity sector as a tariff subsidy and to partially finance the current deficit of the EDEs, representing a decrease in subsidies of 30.5 % compared to 2016.

-The deficit for the electricity sector was US\$951.6 million in 2012, US\$852.7 million in 2013 and US\$889.1 million in 2014, primarily due to high technical and non-technical losses in the electricity distribution network, increased fuel costs, inefficiencies in collections and operations, and an increased demand for energy.
+The deficit for the electricity sector was US\$852.7 million in 2013 and US\$889.1 million in 2014, primarily due to high technical and non-technical losses in the electricity distribution network, increased fuel costs, inefficiencies in collections and operations, and an increased demand for energy.
 During 2015, the deficit for the electricity sector was US\$471.7 million, representing a decrease of 47.1% compared to the deficit recorded in 2014.
-During 2016, the deficit for the electricity sector was US\$265.9 million, representing a decrease of 43.6% compared to the deficit recorded in 2015.
+During 2016, the deficit of the electricity sector was US\$265.9 million, representing a decrease of 43.6% compared to the deficit recorded in 2015.
 The decreases in the recorded deficits for 2015 and 2016 were primarily due to decreased fuel costs during 2015 and the first half of 2016.
-During the nine-month period ended September 30, 2017, the deficit for the electricity sector was US\$233.0 million, representing an increase of 26.6% compared to the deficit recorded in the same period in 2016, mainly due to an increase in international fuel prices.
+During 2017, the deficit for the electricity sector was US\$301.8 million, representing an increase of 11.9% compared to the deficit recorded in 2016, mainly due to an increase in international fuel prices.